alxm/siter/README.markdown

 ### root

-Relative path from the current page to the website root.
+Relative path from the current page to the website root, so you can reference static files from nested pages.

 ### modified